enthdegree/cicada/README.md

 The imprinter transcribes the last window of speech they hear, digitally signs the transcript, then transmits the signature acoustically.
 Now any sufficiently high-fidelity audio recording contains within it a digital signature of the imprinter's transcript.
 Listeners can recover these signatures and validate that their recording's transcript matches the signatures.
-If we trust BLS short signatures aren't broken, that the imprinter's private key is secure and that the imprinter's transcript is faithful, then valid signatures are evidence a recording isn't falsified.
+If we trust the imprinter[1] then valid signatures are evidence their respective recording segments aren't falsified.

-We stress two key features:
+We stress two features:

  - It is the signer we need to trust, not whoever is speaking
- - It is acoustics in the real world that are signed, not any individual's recording data
+ - Real-world acoustics are signed, not any individual's recording data

 Implementation details in [`DESIGN_NOTES.md`](./DESIGN_NOTES.md).